Health Improvement Practitioner

 Ko te tūranga mahi | About the role

-As a Health Improvement Practitioner, you’ll work directly with enrolled patients using the Behavioural Health Consultancy (BHC) model, providing brief, evidence‑based interventions in a primary care setting.
+As a Health Improvement Practitioner, you’ll work directly with enrolled patients using the Behavioural Health Consultancy models to provide brief, evidence‑based interventions in a primary care setting.
 You’ll be a key link between patients, General Practice teams, and the wider health and community network - helping people access the right support, at the right time, in the setting that works best for them.

-· Developing and strengthening group pathways to meet community needs comprehensive on-the-job training and coaching will be provided.
+Develop and strengthen group pathways to meet community needs

 You’ll ideally have:

-· The opportunity to serve our iwi and community aspirations – to be a part of a bigger purpose.
+The opportunity to serve our iwi and community.

 Ready to apply?